Mullah Borjan: Taliban

 Borjan joined the Taliban in 1994.
 At first, he was assigned as Kandahar police chief and later became the group's commander-in-chief.
-He is considered to be Mullah Omar's closest friend.
+He was considered to be Mullah Omar's closest friend.
 He commanded Taliban troops during Battle of Kabul and the fall of Jalalabad on 11 September 1996.
-While leading the battle in the Kabul region, he got wounded on a skirmish in Char Asiab on 14 February 1995, causing him to be transported to Kandahar for medical treatment.
+While leading the battle in the Kabul region, he was wounded in a skirmish in Char Asiab on 14 February 1995, causing him to be transported to Kandahar for medical treatment.
 Furthermore, he also freed the Pakistan convoy heading to Kandahar from Amir Lalai's militia hostage in 1994 and gave safe passage to Abdul Ali Mazari and his forces to flee Kabul.
-In 1995, Borjan headed the talk with UN Special Envoy, Mahmoud Mestiri, which demanded the Taliban to become the group who took control Kabul before the transfer of power.
+In 1995, Borjan headed the talks with UN Special Envoy Mahmoud Mestiri, and he demanded that the Taliban become the group that took control of Kabul before the transfer of power.
 As a group commander, he preferred to conduct military operations before night to prevent collateral damage and called for war continuation until the central government collapsed.